Flowerlites

-My photo collection appears on this page, ordered by the different types of Flowerlites and colors of the rainbow.
-As Flowerlites are often sold with mismatched flower frogs, I've included a section describing the various Flower Frogs in order to help eliminate some of the confusion.
+My photo collection is ordered by the types of Flowerlites and colors of the rainbow.
+As bowls are often sold with mismatched flower frog lids, I've included a description of the lids that came with Viking and L.E.
+Smith bowls to eliminate some of the confusion.

 Information on books, websites, Facebook groups, and companies that decorated Flowerlites with silver and gold overlays or cut flowers can be found on my Identification Resources page.